malaybaku/VMagicMirror/docs/langs/_english/docs/hand_tracking.md

 <div class="doc-ul" markdown="1">

+- `Enable Elbow Tracking (Experimental)`: Available in v4.3.0 and later.
+Turn on to enable elbow tracking.
+Note that the option leads higher CPU usage.
 - `Disable Horizontal Flip`: Turn on to disable flip, so that avatar will raise right hand when you raise the right hand.
 - `Motion Scale(%)`: Specify scale to apply your motion to the avatar by percentage.
 Default value is 100.
 - `Hand Horizontal Offset (cm)`: A positive value will make the hands spread out to the left and right.